OutSystems/docs-product/src/develop/data/hipaa/encrypt-data-hipaa.md

 # Encrypting data for HIPAA compliance

-To enable the encryption of data in an entity, do the following:
+After subscribing to the OutSystems Cloud HIPAA offering, you can enable the encryption of data in an entity, as described below:

 ![Encrypting entity data](images/encrypt-data-diag.png)